lisawilliams/lisa/_posts/2023-08-24-Five-Spooky-Podcasts.markdown

 **Bridgewater**

 Superbly written and acted, this multi-episode story updates the classic radio drama format, but with nods to modern twists on the old campfire tale.
 It focuses on the disappearance of a man's father in what's known as The Bridgewater Triangle, an area of southeastern Massachusetts rumored by some to be a place where weird stuff happens.
 For those of you who are *Firefly* fans, Nathan Fillion has a part here.
+From the producer of *Lore.*

 [Bridgewater podcast from Grim & Mild](https://www.grimandmild.com/bridgewater)